 Burlington, VT is the perfect spot to start your next road trip.

 There are many popular rentals in Burlington.
 Outdoorsy's Burlington RV rental marketplace allows renters to choose from rental options from professional RV rental agencies as well as RVs for rent by owner.

 RV and Motorhome Rentals Nearby

 Nearby to Burlington are a number of National, State and Local parks.
-Travelers can easily rent RVs and motorhomes near Mount Major State Park, White Mountain National Forest, Monadnock State Forest, Crawford Notch State Park, Adirondack Park, and Boston Harbor Islands.
+Travelers can easily rent RVs and motorhomes near Mount Major State Park, White Mountain National Forest, Monadnock State Forest, Crawford Notch State Park, and Adirondack Park.